 We mostly try to eat foods that are naturally vegan, which is not any more expensive than what we used to buy.
 Our grocery cart is full of fresh produce, along with some beans, pasta, almond milk, and bread.

-Where I Find Meal Ideas
+Where I Find Vegan Meal Plan Ideas

 The Meatless Monday Family Cookbook: This cookbook is amazing!
 I got it from the library and copied out 19 recipes.
 They are family friendly and are made of ingredients that we usually have.